1 / 6

 Czech Chamber Music Society • Josef Špaček

-Josef Špaček ranks among the most beloved artists of our audience, making his return to the recital series a welcome occasion.
+Josef Špaček ranks among the most beloved artists of our audiences here in Prague which makes his return to the recital series a welcome occasion.
 Together with the brilliant pianist Denis Kozhukhin, he will offer a diverse programme spanning from Beethoven to Arvo Pärt, who celebrates his 90th birthday this year.
 The evening’s pinnacle will be Franck’s Sonata—an enduring gem of the violin repertoire.

 Programme